ArthurSpirling/JustDoOLS/explainer/explainer.md

 **tl;dr: machine learning is about prediction.
 Machine learning models can automatically try all sorts of relationships between inputs and outcomes in an effort to forecast well---these include models we would never have thought of**

-## 2. Supervised learning in Political Science
+## 2. Intrinsic Dimension in Political Science

 How is this working out?
 Thinking broadly, machine learning has revolutionized science.
 We see it everywhere: from image analysis to geology to medicine to physics.
 A special class of complicated models called (neural) nets has been particularly successful, and a related field of "[deep learning](https://www.nature.com/articles/nature14539)" has grown up around them.
 Many of the breakthroughs we see today in "Artificial Intelligence" and "Large Language Models" are based on those techniques.

-What about in social science?
+What about in political science?
 Here the news is less positive.
+There have been many papers that use "machine learning" but it is typically in an *unsupervised* setting, like topic models.
+There the researcher believes there is some hidden structure in the data---say, documents---and the machine tries to find that structure.
+It is then the researcher's job to say what that structure is, exactly---what the clusters represent, or what the dimensions of debate are.
+The goal is not *prediction* of anything.

+Where political and other social scientists *have* used machine learning for prediction, the results have been mixed.
+This is perhaps best exemplified in a 2020 paper by [Salganik et al](https://www.pnas.org/doi/10.1073/pnas.1915006117).
+For that paper, many different teams tried to predict life outcomes for children in a large data set.
+Two results stood out:
+1. none of the predictions were very good.
+2. no one could beat simple models.